akauppi/firebase-jest-testing/README.md

 $ npm install
 ```

-You'll need to do this separately also for the functions emulated:
+You'll need to do this also for the functions emulated:

 ```
-$ (cd functions && npm install)
+$ (cd sample/functions && npm install)
 ```

 After this, you're ready to start the emulation and run tests against it.

-## Testing Cloud Functions
+## Two ways ahead

 There are two ways to run these tests, each with their own pros and cons.
 We'll start with the one where a server is manually started.